 - Product design and development of ReActiv8

 - Conducting the ReActiv8-A Clinical Trial

 - Quality System certification

 - Obtaining CE Marking

 - European commercialization of ReActiv8

-- Obtaining approval for an Investigational Device Exemption (an "IDE") from the US Food and Drug Administration (the "FDA") to start a clinical trial of ReActiv8 in the US
+- Obtaining approval for an Investigational Device Exemption (an "IDE") from the US Food and Drug Administration (the "FDA") to start a clinical trial of ReActiv8 in the US (the "ReActiv8-B Trial")

-- Conducting a clinical trial of ReActiv8 under the IDE to generate data to file a Pre-Market Approval Application (a "PMAA") with the FDA
+- Conducting the ReActiv8-B Trial to generate data to file a Pre-Market Approval Application (a "PMAA") with the FDA

 - Following Pre-Market Approval ("PMA"), starting the US commercialization of ReActiv8.

 Progress towards and achievement of these milestones is reported by the management team to the Board on a regular basis.
-Outlined in the following business and financial review sections of this report, we describe our performance during the year ended 31 December 2015 on the relevant areas above, including updates on progress towards milestones, and analysis of expenditure and use of funds during the year.
+Outlined in the following business and financial review sections of this report, we describe our performance during the year ended 31 December 2016 on the relevant areas above, including updates on progress towards milestones, and analysis of expenditure and use of funds during the year.